A Guide To Crafting Your Brand Voice

 Another rather shocking example is the ā€˜White is Purity’ campaign that Nivea ran in 2017.
 I am not sure I need to dive too much into this one.

 Considering there is still significant hatred in the world, you need to be more culturally sensitive than to allow ads to run with this slogan.
+The ad was appropriately met with backlash and was removed.

 The point here is not to poke fun at GAP and Nivea.
 And it’s also not to say that you should never take risks or move outside your tone of voice.
-But the fact is your audience listen.
+But the fact is, your audience listens.
 They care.
 They have an emotional attachment to the colours you use, the fonts you chose, and the jingle your advertisements made in between their Saturday morning cartoons.
 And they sure as hell have an attachment to your brand voice—the thing most likely to make them feel something.
 Advertising great David Ogilvy said it best.

 You now have to decide what 'image' you want for your brand.
 Image means personality.
 Products, like people, have personalities, and they can make or break them in the marketplace.